-If you have been charged with workers’ compensation fraud or are being investigated for fraud, you may find the advice of an experienced workers' compensation attorney helpful.
-Conviction for workers’ compensation fraud is punishable by imprisonment and fines.
+If you have been charged with workers’ compensation fraud or are being investigated for fraud, you may find the advice of an experienced workers’ compensation attorney helpful.
+A conviction for workers’ compensation fraud is punishable by imprisonment and fines.
 Your liberty and finances are at risk.

 You can ask questions like these listed below and work with the attorney to devise a legal strategy for your defense.